-Executive Vice President, Program Strategy and Multiplatform Programming
+Executive Vice President, Programming & Multiplatform Strategy

-Prior to joining COMEDY CENTRAL in 2004, Bernath was Vice President, Programming, at BBC America, responsible for programming and scheduling, including original production and acquisitions.
+Prior to joining Comedy Central in 2004, Bernath was Vice President, Programming, at BBC America, responsible for programming and scheduling, including original production and acquisitions.
 He joined BBC AMERICA in 2002 from E!
 Entertainment Television where, as Vice President, Program Planning, he was responsible for all program planning and acquisition functions for both E! and the Style networks.
 He had been with E! since 1994.